-Due to its rich volcanic soil Volcán is deemed the “breadbasket of Panama” producing most of the countries vegetables such as onions, potatoes, carrots, and more.
+Due to its rich volcanic soil Volcán is deemed the “breadbasket of Panama,” producing most of the country’s vegetables such as onions, potatoes, carrots, and more.
 In addition, most of the flowers and bouquets enjoyed by Panamanians all over the country are grown in Volcán.
-It’s cool year-round climate and altitude allows many species of plants, trees and flowers to flourish here that you won’t find in other parts of Panama.
+It’s cool year-round climate and altitude allows many species of plants, trees, and flowers to flourish here that you won’t find in other parts of Panama.

 Retire in Volcán

-The town’s commercial district is about 10 blocks long located on the main road in and out of town.
-Homes in Volcán tend to be located on large lots with plenty of space between houses, and breathtaking views of the impressive 11,640 feet, Volcán Baru, and the surrounding valley.
+The town’s commercial district is about 10-blocks long, located on the main road in and out of town.
+Homes in Volcán tend to be located on large lots with plenty of space between houses, and breathtaking views of the impressive 11,640-foot Volcán Barú, and the surrounding valley.

 Volcán has all the basic amenities, from hardware stores, gas stations, bakeries, grocery stores, restaurants, boutique hotels, banks, and even an ice cream shop.
 In fact, several local businesses are owned by expats.